U.S. regulator is reviewing Abbott's fast COVID test after studies raise accuracy concerns

 Abbott has distributed more than 1.8 million ID NOW tests.

 On Wednesday, New York University researchers said the tests could be missing a third to nearly half of positive cases.
-The study was not peer reviewed.
+The study was not peer reviewed. nL1N2CV2SJ

 A study conducted by the Cleveland Clinic in April showed the test detected the virus in around 85% of cases, still lower than some other COVID-19 tests.